William John Cooper: Career

-According to Cooper's biography listed in Dictionary of American Biography: "As commissioner Cooper sponsored certain important investigations: a national survey of secondary education, national survey of the education of teachers, and a national survey of school finance which was cut short by the depression.
-To the national office he added the post of assistant commissioner and specialists in comparative education, tests and measurements, radio education, and the education of Negroes and exceptional children.
+According to Cooper's biography listed in the Dictionary of American Biography: "As commissioner Cooper sponsored certain important investigations: a national survey of secondary education, a national survey of the education of teachers, and a national survey of school finance which was cut short by the depression.
+To the national office, he added the post of assistant commissioner and specialists in comparative education, tests and measurements, radio education, and the education of Negroes and exceptional children.
 He was the author of Economy in Education (1933) and published many papers in professional journals.
-During his commissionership he was in demand as a speaker, delivering 229 written addresses and numerous others extemporaneously."
+During his commissionership, he was in demand as a speaker, delivering 229 written addresses and numerous others extemporaneously."

 In 1933, Cooper resigned the position of US Commissioner of Education without giving a reason and became a professor at George Washington University in the District of Columbia.
 He also taught as a lecturer in education at the University of Michigan in the summer of 1935.

 As explained by Frederik Ohles, et al.: "Cooper held that the time had come for education in the United States to end its dependence on European traditions and that it was necessary to create a new manner of education rooted in the culture of the New World.
 As the nation's commissioner of education, he called for consolidation of rural school districts and for greater guidance of schools by the states.
 He inaugurated surveys of educational practices in high schools nationwide, of teacher education, and of school finance."

 Honors

-Although Cooper did not achieve an earned doctorate, he received nine honorary degrees during his career, including an honorary Doctor of Laws degree (LL.D.) from Whittier College in 1927, an honorary doctorate in education (Ed.D.) from the University of Southern California in 1928, and honorary doctor of laws (LL.D.) degrees from Detroit City College in 1929, Birmingham Southern College in 1930, and Lafayette College in Easton, Pennsylvania in 1931.
+Although Cooper did not achieve an earned doctorate, he received nine honorary degrees during his career, including an honorary Doctor of Laws degree (LL.D.) from Whittier College in 1927, an honorary doctorate in education (Ed.D.) from the University of Southern California in 1928, and an honorary Doctor of Laws (LL.D.) degrees from Detroit City College in 1929, Birmingham Southern College in 1930, and Lafayette College in Easton, Pennsylvania in 1931.
 He received an honorary Doctor of Litt. from Rhode Island State College in 1931, an honorary Doctor of Science in Education by George Washington University in 1931, and an honorary Ph.D. from the New York State Teachers College also in 1931.
 He also received and honorary LL.D. from Dickinson College in 1932.
 As president of the senior class, he was selected to give a student address at the commencement ceremony at the University of California (Berkeley) in 1906.
 He served as a Regent of the University of California from 1927 to 1929.

-He graduated with honors as a member of the Class of 1902 at Red Bluff High School in Red Bluff, California.
-In 1922, as Superintendent of Fresno City schools, Cooper worked on a plan to establish "intermediate schools," which would be attended by students of ability canvased from the existing elementary schools (grades 1 to 6).
-Later, in 1959, a junior high school in Fresno, California was named after him.
+In 1922, as Superintendent of Fresno City schools, Cooper worked on a plan to establish "intermediate schools," which would be attended by students of ability canvassed from the existing elementary schools (grades 1 to 6).
+Later, in 1959, a junior high school in Fresno, California, was named after him.